-With a tender crumb and delicious fruity flavor this Cranberry Upside Down Cake is the best cake for the holidays!
+With a tender crumb and deliciously sweet-tangy flavor this Cranberry Upside Down Cake is the best cake for the holidays!
+So good one slice is not enough!

 1 1/2 cups all-purpose flour